risawitama/verbose-potato/README.md

-## I knew a guy who collected candy canes, they were all in mint condition
+## Scientists finally did a study on forks.
+It's about tine!